 Most of us take a pretty picture and then forget about it.
 But if you’re smart, that pretty picture can be worth some extra money.
 Stock photos are big business.

-One good photo in your phone or on your camera can earn you a decent amount of money.
-An afternoon spent taking a lot of images can create a passive revenue stream for you.
+One good photo on your phone or camera can earn you a decent amount of money, and an afternoon spent taking a lot of images can create a passive revenue stream for you.

-#5 — Sell what you own on Craigslist
+#3.
+Sell what you own on sites like Craigslist

-There’s a reason Craigslist has become so popular — it’s good for both sellers and buyers.
+There’s a reason why Craigslist and similar sites have become so popular — they’re good for both sellers and buyers.

-The site can fetch you a decent price for your items, and there’s no pressure to sell until your desired price is met.
+The sites can fetch you a decent price for your items, and there’s no pressure to sell until your desired price is met.

 The best things to sell are cell phones, TVs, and furniture.